Years 7- 9 (KS3)

 Co-curricular visits provide support and stimulus for the syllabus material.
 Historical articles and podcasts are shared with students to extend their learning and interest in broader historical themes.

-Visiting to Bletchley Park helped students to make the link between computers and winning World War Two.
+Visiting Bletchley Park helps students to make the link between computers and winning World War Two.
 Walking on the same battlefields as Soldiers from World War One brings to life lessons learnt in the classroom.
-Bring home the bravery and sacrifice of those young men who went to fight.
+Bringing home the bravery and sacrifice of those young men who went to fight.
 Going to New York and Washington brought home the Civil Rights and Vietnam learning; the African American museum is an amazing institution.

 Mathematics